Skip to content

 overwriteMode OverwriteMode

-CreateTabFile(String, IEnumerable<TabDbfColumn>, IEnumerable<Feature>, OverwriteMode, Encoding)
+CreateTabFile(string, IEnumerable<TabDbfColumn>, IEnumerable<Feature>, OverwriteMode, Encoding)

 public static void CreateTabFile(string tabPathFilename, IEnumerable<TabDbfColumn> databaseColumns, IEnumerable<Feature> features, OverwriteMode overwriteMode, Encoding encoding)